 Types of Gazebo Kits

-A pop-up gazebo might be for you if you anticipate using it only every once in a while and don’t want to make the financial commitment of a permanent outdoor structure.
+A pop-up gazebo might be for you if you anticipate using it only once in a while and don’t want to make the financial commitment of a permanent outdoor structure.

-Sizes and styles
+Sizes and Shapes

 Gazebo Kit Materials